-A prediction tool used as input to climate forecasts for the U.S. at the NOAA CPC, called optimum climate normals (OCN; Huang et al. 1996), computes the average atmospheric anomaly over the most recent 10 (15) years for surface temperature (precipitation) for the season in question, with the anomaly defined in terms of the current 30-year climatological base period.
+Nowcasting climate change and implications for seasonal predictions.
+A prediction tool used as input to climate forecasts for the United States at NOAA/CPC, called optimum climate normals (OCN; Huang et al. 1996), computes the average atmospheric anomaly over the most recent 10 yr for surface temperature (and 15 yr for precipitation) for the season in question, with the anomaly defined in terms of the current 30-yr climatological base period.
 This anomaly is specified as a prediction for the subsequent season, and can be broadly interpreted as a forward extrapolation of recent climate trends.
 It is noteworthy that the historical skill of hindcasts of OCN is similar to that of any of NOAA's other prediction tools, including their statistical and dynamical models that focus on the effects of forcings having shorter interannual time scales.
-However, it is not clear what proportion of the skill of OCN is an artifact of statistical sampling (Wunsch 1999) vs. being physically based, e.g. as influenced by gradual changes in SSTs.
+However, it is not clear what proportion of the skill of OCN is an artifact of statistical sampling (Wunsch 1999) as opposed to being physically based, for example, as influenced by gradual changes in SSTs.

 Recent studies have shown that some climate anomalies may be related to decadal variability or trends in SST anomaly.
-A warmer Indian Ocean (Lau and Weng 1999; Giannini et al. 2003), an expanded warm pool in the tropical Pacific (Barlow et al. 2002), and other warmed portions of the world's oceans are likely causes for certain recent climate trends (Hoerling et al 2001).
-The example of recent multi-year drought in part of southwestern Asia and North America discussed in Hoerling and Kumar (2003), related to a positive SST anomaly pattern in the western tropical Pacific more commonly observed in recent years, implies a greater likelihood for future drought in these regions than the observed relative frequency in the past.
-If physical connections in the lowfrequency trends in the boundary conditions and atmospheric climate anomalies exist, the Seasonal Diagnostics Consortium activity can "nowcast" the evolution of the longer-term climate system by recognizing and understanding such associations.
-This low frequency climate behavior may be related to interdecadal variations in the boundary conditions, or may involve changes in anthropogenic forcings such as greenhouse gas concentrations (Timmerman et al. 1999; IPCC 2001), or both.
-In any case, a coordinated set of AGCM simulations can provide a "nowcast" of an atmospheric response to aspects of SST identified as being low-frequency.
+A warmer Indian Ocean (Lau and Weng 1999; Giannini et al. 2003), an expanded warm pool in the tropical Pacific (Barlow et al. 2002), and other warmed portions of the world's oceans are likely causes for certain recent climate trends (Hoerling et al. 2001).
+The recent multiyear drought in parts of southwestern Asia and North America discussed in Hoerling and Kumar (2003), related to a positive SST anomaly pattern in the western tropical Pacific more commonly observed in recent years, implies a greater likelihood for future drought in these regions than the observed relative frequency in the past.
+Longer-term climate change may be related to interdecadal variations in the boundary conditions, or may involve changes in anthropogenic forcings such as greenhouse gas concentrations (Timmerman et al. 1999; Houghton et al. 2001), or both.
+In any case, a coordinated set of AGCM simulations can provide a "nowcast" of an atmospheric response to low-frequency SST variations.